Alexpascual28/arad_capfeed/arad.md

 * It begins by checking if the system is operating in simulation mode, which would bypass actual hardware interaction.
 * A log message is recorded to indicate the action of switching the belt motor either **On** or **Off**, depending on the **state** parameter passed to the method.
 * The **ConveyorMotor.Switch(state)** method call is used to either start or stop the motor based on the desired state.

+### Processes

+#### Cap Feeding Process

+This file, **CapFeedingProcess.cs**, is responsible for using the cap lifter and the conveyor to dispense the caps through the system.
+It therefore provides a framework for the cap feeding process.
+The file is structured in C# and makes use of a base class ProcessBase to implement the necessary state machine logic.
+It integrates error handling, state management, and direct hardware control to ensure that caps are correctly handled through their journey from the hopper to the conveyor.
+This framework not only facilitates the automation of the cap feeding process but also ensures its reliability and efficiency through state tracking and error management.

+##### Namespace and Dependencies

+The class **CapFeedingProcess** is part of the **Labman.Processes** namespace, indicating its role in process management within the system.
+It utilizes **GalaSoft.MvvmLight.Messaging** for messaging capabilities, which are likely used for notifying system components of state changes or errors.

+##### Class Description

+**CapFeedingProcess**: Inherits from ProcessBase and is designed to manage the feeding of caps from a hopper to a conveyor, including error handling and state transitions.

+*Constructors*

+There are two constructors available:

+* A default constructor that initializes the class without parameters.
+* An overloaded constructor that allows specifying the process name and whether to log state changes, enhancing traceability and debugging capabilities.

+##### Enum: ProcessState

+Defines various states of the cap marshalling process:

+- Faulted: Indicates an error state.
+- Complete: Marks the end of the process when the hopper is empty.
+- Initialising: Represents setup actions being performed.
+- Running: The normal operational state where caps are being marshalled.

+##### State Machine Methods

+*PreProcess()*

+This method prepares the system for the cap feeding process:

+* Resets the **_consecutiveJamCount** to zero, which tracks consecutive jams in the system.
+* Attempts to start the conveyor and reset marshalling gates using method calls to *Conveyor.SwitchBelt()* and *CapClassifier.ResetMarshallingGates()*.
+* In case of an exception, it ensures that the conveyor is stopped and the gates are opened to prevent damage or further issues.

+*ProcessLoop()*

+This method contains the main logic for handling caps:

+It checks the current state and performs actions accordingly.

+* Initialising: Sets up hardware to start positions and transitions to the Running state.
+* Running: Attempts to lift the hopper shelf.
+If the shelf is jammed, it increments the jam count and may throw an exception if jams exceed a predefined limit.
+It handles the cap correctly or tries again depending on the result.

+Uses a switch statement to manage transitions between states and handle errors or specific conditions like jams.

+*PostProcess()*

+Called when the process loop exits, whether due to completion, fault, or an operational halt:

+* Attempts to stop the conveyor and abort all processes as a cleanup step.
+* Handles exceptions by aborting all processes and providing error feedback, essential for safe shutdowns and preventing hardware damage.

+#### Cap Marshalling Process

+The **CapMarshallingProcess.cs** file implements a process class for a cap marshalling system in a demo state machine aimed at dispensing stations.
+The process controls the cap classifier hardware module, lifting the marshalling gate at the right time to ensure that the caps are fed at a constant rate.
+Here, I'll walk through the structure and functionality of this class, which I have tailored to manage the workflow of feeding and organizing caps before they are used in the capping process.

+##### Namespace and Dependencies

+The class **CapMarshallingProcess** resides within the **Labman.Processes** namespace, indicating its role in managing specific processes within the Labman system.
+It uses the **GalaSoft.MvvmLight.Messaging** for inter-component communication, to update UI components and other parts of the system about state changes or important events.

+##### Class Description

+**CapMarshallingProcess**: Inherits from **ProcessBase**.
+This class is structured as a state machine, managing states from initial startup to running and completion, handling cap feeding and organization tasks.

+*Constructors*

+Two constructors are provided:

+* A default constructor that sets up the class with default values.
+* A more specific constructor that allows setting the process name and whether to log state changes, enhancing traceability and operational oversight.

+##### Enum: ProcessState

+Defines states for the marshalling process, where negative values represent terminal states:

+- Faulted: -2, indicating an error state.
+- Complete: -1, indicating that the process has successfully completed.
+- Startup: 0, indicating initial state before processing begins.
+- Initialising: 1, where system checks and setups occur.
+- Running: 2, the active state where caps are being fed and processed.

+##### State Machine Methods

+*PreProcess()*

+Executed before the main process loop starts:

+* Initializes variables like **_averageTotalCappingTime** and sets **_lastCapFedTime**.
+* Configures **_outOfCapsTimeout** to determine when to end the process if caps are no longer being fed.
+* Returns **OkToStart**, indicating readiness to enter the main processing loop.

+*ProcessLoop()*

+This is the core method where the state machine logic is applied:

+* Startup: Transitions to the Initialising state.
+* Initialising: Prepares hardware by closing marshalling gates, then moves to the Running state.
+* Running: Continuously checks if caps are being fed.
+If a cap is detected, it is processed and the system metrics are updated.
+If no cap is detected for a predefined period, the system logs a message and transitions to the Complete state.
+* Implements robust error handling to manage unexpected state assignments.

+*PostProcess()*

+Handles cleanup and system resets when the process loop exits:

+* Resets hardware states, turns off belts, and ensures that all processes are cleanly terminated.
+* Catches and manages exceptions, ensuring that the system can recover gracefully from timeouts or operational errors.

+##### Utility and Messaging Methods

+- *CalculateThroughput()*: Computes the throughput based on the number of caps sorted and the total time taken.
+- *SendCapFeederDataToUI()*: Sends updated process data to the user interface using the MVVM Light Messenger.
+This includes total caps sorted, rejected caps, time between the last caps fed, and the calculated throughput.

 ---